Oswald Peraza

-Oswald Dair Peraza (born June 15, 2000) is a Venezuelan professional baseball shortstop for the New York Yankees of Major League Baseball (MLB).
-Peraza signed with the Yankees as an international free agent in 2016.
-He made his MLB debut in 2022.
+Oswald Dair Peraza (born June 15, 2000) is a Venezuelan professional baseball infielder for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees.
+Peraza signed with the Yankees as an international free agent in 2016, and made his MLB debut in 2022.

 Career

+New York Yankees

-Peraza signed with the New York Yankees as an international free agent in July 2016.
+Peraza signed with the New York Yankees as an international free agent on July 2, 2016.
 He made his professional debut in 2017 with the Dominican Summer League Yankees.
-He was later promoted to the Gulf Coast Yankees that season.
+Peraza was later promoted to the rookie-level Gulf Coast League Yankees that season.

 Peraza played the 2018 season with the Pulaski Yankees and 2019 with the Staten Island Yankees and Charleston RiverDogs.
 He did not play a minor league game in 2020 due to season being cancelled because of the COVID-19 pandemic.

 The Yankees added Peraza to their 40-man roster after the 2020 season to protect him from being exposed in the Rule 5 draft.
 He played the 2021 season with the Hudson Valley Renegades, Somerset Patriots, and Scranton/Wilkes-Barre RailRiders.

-Peraza returned to Scranton/Wilkes-Barre for the 2022 season, batting .259/.329/.448 in 386 at bats.
+Peraza returned to Scranton/Wilkes-Barre for the 2022 season, batting .259/.329/.448 in 386 at-bats.

-The Yankees promoted Peraza to the major leagues on September 1, 2022, and in 49 at bats he hit .306/.404/.429, while playing 12 games at shortstop and four games at second base.
+The Yankees promoted Peraza to the major leagues for the first time on September 1, 2022.
+On October 4, Peraza hit his first career home run, a solo shot off of Texas Rangers starter Jon Gray.
+In 49 at bats he hit .306/.404/.429, while playing 12 games at shortstop and four games at second base.

+Peraza was optioned to Triple-A Scranton/Wilkes-Barre to begin the 2023 season.
+The Yankees promoted Peraza to the major leagues on April 16 when Giancarlo Stanton went on the injured list.
+He began to start as a third baseman due to Josh Donaldson's injury, even though he had not played the position before.
+In 52 games for the Yankees, Peraza hit .191/.267/.272 with 2 home runs, 14 RBI, and 4 stolen bases.

+On March 9, 2024, it was announced that Peraza would miss 6–8 weeks with a subscapularis strain in his right shoulder.
+He would appear in only four games for the team, going 2-for-10 (.200) with one home run and one RBI.

+Peraza made 71 appearances for New York during the 2025 season, slashing .152/.212/.241 with three home runs, 13 RBI, and three stolen bases.

+Los Angeles Angels

+On July 31, 2025, the Yankees traded Peraza to the Los Angeles Angels in exchange for Wilberson De Pena and international bonus pool money.